hwheeler01/comp150/classnotes.md

 assembler
 code, and to the hardware underneath.
-We look beyond Python to application areas like graphics and web servers. </p>
+We look beyond Python to application areas like graphics and web servers.
 </li>
 </ol>
-<p>In an introductory course we cannot cover a whole lot with any
-depth, but we will deal at some level with all the areas:  We will think about what we can compute.
+In an introductory course we cannot cover a whole lot with any depth, but we will deal at some level with all the areas:  We will think about what we can compute.
 The last part of the section